ashishsahu1/ML-ProjectYard/Diabetes Predictor/Dataset/About.md

 DiabetesPedigreeFunction – Diabetes pedigree function Age                            – Age (years)
 Outcome                    – Class variable (0 or 1) 268 of 768 are 1, the others are 0

+Further analysis on the data is done in the Diabetespred.ipynb file, check out that file for detailed analysis.